How to Blow a Mortgage Approval in 13 Steps

 - Ignore lender requests.
 Your lender may request additional documentation during the mortgage approval process.
 Prompt response to these requests will prevent your underwriting from being stalled out or delayed.

 - Don’t shop around.
 Meeting with more than one mortgage lender and getting a few different offers will give you a good idea of available interest rates and fees.
 Comparison shop for the best rates and lowest closing costs.
-Jeff Berman, The Mortgage Go To Guy, will work hard to find you the best financing option for your mortgage loan needs.
+Jeff Berman, The Mortgage Go To Guy, will find you the best financing, not only for McKinney mortgage loans but all of DFW.

 - Check your credit, a lot.
 Too many credit checks can lower your credit score.
 During the loan process, leave the checking to your lender.